TorGuard Review 2025: Does It Provide Security and Speed?

 Our experience

 From installation to setup to virtual private network (VPN) use, we found that TorGuard doesn't provide the most intuitive service.
-We tested the desktop app on our laptop running Windows 11.
+We tested the desktop app on PC laptop and MacBook.

 After logging in to the portal, we couldn't find any clear section where we were meant to download the service.
-It was only after hitting the support tab from the menu bar that we saw a button for Downloads.
-From here, we just needed to select our operating systems and download the app.
+We only found a button for Downloads after clicking the Support tab in the menu bar.
+From here, we just needed to select our operating system and download the app.

 We also found that the settings weren't very user-friendly, as we had trouble finding the kill switches.
-They were listed on two different tabs, and the text was quite small on these tabs.
+They were split across two different tabs, with the text displayed in a very small font.

-We did like that TorGuard includes some features that usually come at an additional cost, like dedicated IP addresses and a router with the highest tier plans.
+We did like appreciate that TorGuard includes some features that usually cost extra, like dedicated IP addresses and a router with its highest-tier plans.
 However, it didn't provide the smoothest testing experience, so it could be a hassle for VPN beginners.

-- Recommended for anyone who want a VPN connection for lots of devices without breaking the bank.
+• Recommended for anyone who wants a VPN connection for lots of devices without breaking the bank.

 TorGuard VPN is an ideal choice for those needing a reliable connection for several family members and devices.
 It uses secure encryption protocols to protect the confidentiality of all data transfers, keeping them safe and secure from potential attackers.

 The TorGuard Standard plan allows for up to eight devices, the Pro plan allows for up to 12 devices, and the Premium plan allows for up to 30.
-You'll only have to pay $5.96/mo (billed annually) to cover 30 devices.
-The TorGuard Premium plan also comes with a free dedicated IP address and a router, which truly provides maxium value.
+You'll only have to pay $11.92/mo (billed annually) to cover 30 devices.
+The TorGuard Premium plan also comes with a free dedicated IP address and a router, which truly provides maximum value.

 Just note that TorGuard is based in the U.S., which is part of the Five Eyes alliance.
 We also couldn't find any third-party audits, so it'd be best to look elsewhere if you're seeking a strong dedication to privacy.